eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 * The difference between setting the |HistoryQosPolicy::kind-api| as |KEEP_ALL_HISTORY_QOS-api| and setting it as
   |KEEP_LAST_HISTORY_QOS-api| plus |HistoryQosPolicy::depth-api| as ``LENGTH_UNLIMITED`` is that if the
   :ref:`durabilityqospolicy` is configured as |TRANSIENT_LOCAL_DURABILITY_QOS-api| or |TRANSIENT_DURABILITY_QOS-api|,
-  the first one will block the DataWriter when maximum :ref:`resourcelimitsqospolicy` settings reached, but the second one will discard the oldest samples when the depth is reached.
+  the first one will block the DataWriter when maximum :ref:`resourcelimitsqospolicy` settings are reached, but the second one will discard the oldest samples when the |HistoryQosPolicy::depth-api| is reached.

 Example
 """""""